-A. You should call the UAB Ethics Hotline or file a report online if you have questions or concerns about possible violations of legal or ethical standards that you do not feel comfortable through traditional management channels.
+A. You should call the UAB Ethics Hotline or file a report online if you have questions or concerns about possible violations of legal or ethical standards that you do not feel comfortable raising through traditional management channels.
 Examples of such concerns include:

-- Violations of UAB policies and procedures
+- Violations of the UAB Enterprise Code of Conduct;

 Please keep in mind that UAB has alternative mechanisms for employees to report human resources-related issues.
 Any such issue, including any complaint of discrimination or harassment, should be brought to the attention of your supervisor, another supervisor in your department, or a representative of the Office of Human Resources.

 Q. Who receives calls made to the UAB Ethics Hotline/reports made online?

 A. The hotline is administered by The Network, Inc., a third-party organization that has provided confidential hotlines for nearly 25 years.
 TNI employees are trained in interviewing techniques and documenting information by phone and online.
 All TNI employees sign confidentiality and non-disclosure agreements as a condition of their employment.

 Q. How does the UAB Ethics Hotline work?

 A. When you call the toll-free number, a TNI employee will gather specific information from you related to the reported activity.
 You may be asked additional questions that are specific to UAB or the nature of the incident.